Mithgroth/fakestore-mcp/README.md

   ![Recommendations](docs/recommendations.png)

 > Traditionally in e-commerce systems, recommendations are based on sales data.
 For this demonstration, we are displaying a product that is not in the cart.

+## Notes

+- As a last minute call, debounce on client side is removed.
+Each click corresponds to a server action.
+In a production environment, client actions should be polled and sent as a single action with a debounce time.
+Due to time constraints, this optimization is reverted.